 Electricity

 Repair category 2

-Notes The electrical system appears to have been part updated at some stage however older style components including single sockets still remain.
+Notes The electrical system appears to have been updated at some stage however older style components including single sockets still remain.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.